SemenSimon/Renderer/README.md

 In the near future, I plan on recreating this using OpenGL, as the current solution is incredibly inefficient.
 Pretty much everything I've done will get a full rework.

 # Examples
-Each of these executables is an old build of this project, showing a different aspect.
+Each of these executables is an old build of this project.
 To move the camera, use WASD + SPACE/SHIFT.
 Please note that these are not stable in any way, shape, or form, so be prepared for potential weirdness.

 **cool shape:** This is just a cool shape I made by applying a vector field to a sphere.